Does it sometimes feel like your picking hand is out of sync and your fretting hand’s accuracy is all out of whack?

 These exercises are all about taking it slow, getting the movements into your muscle memory, and challenging yourself from there.

-You can call it “The In and Out Exercise” when you’re just starting out.
+You can call it “The In and Out Exercise” when you’re just starting.
 But when you’ve got the basic sequence down and you’re ready for a challenge, call it “The Annihilator!”

 Step 1: Learn the First Part of the Sequence